 “You didn’t have to,” she said.

 We both smiled.
-It felt easy.
-Familiar.
 Like things that had survived longer than they were supposed to.

-She held the cup with both hands but didn’t drink again immediately.
+Her fingers curled around the cup as if it anchored her. but didn’t drink again immediately.
 Just let the warmth settle.

 “I don’t do tea anymore,” she said, casually.
 “It makes me slow.”